Doutor Lourenço Peixinho Avenue: Municipal Master Plans

 The Aveiro PDM started a process of building replacement on the Avenue that would not be fully fulfilled.
 After the Detailed Plan for Dr. Lourenço Peixinho Avenue (Plano de Pormenor para a Avenida do Dr. Lourenço Peixinho), more urbanistic studies would appear in Aveiro: the General Urbanization Plan (Plano Geral de Urbanização, made by Macroplan, in 1981) and the PMD of 1995.
 However, within these plans, the former was the one that most marked the development of the Avenue.

 The Casa Tenente José de Sousa Oliveira, by Alberto Vimeiro Pinto, was built between 1948 and 1949 and demolished in 1965.
 The case of this building exemplifies the change of typology that occurred in Dr. Lourenço Peixinho Avenue in the 1960s, with the PDM of 1964: a single-family dwelling on an individual lot would give way, in only 16 years, to a six-story income-earning building.

 The 1964 PDM allowed the buildings to be risen, in height, up to the seventh floor, with an eighth floor set back on most of the street.
 In the following decades, particularly from the 1970s on, these high-rise buildings became commonplace, allowing for a sharp increase in real estate speculation.
 These edifications were built along all sections of the Avenue, sometimes in isolation.
 Consequently, there is, currently, a great variation in height, which, along with formal and typological variations and the degradation of some of its built heritage, have contributed over time to the aspect loss of the Avenue.
 In urban terms, progressive alterations have been made to the central area, changing the configuration of the Avenue.
 The forms of intervention in the central area denote its devaluation, as was evident in the Draft of 1948:

 The Avenue attracted great density of movement and people.
-With the increase in the amount of cars, it became an important axis of circulation in urban road traffic.
+With the increase in the number of cars, it became an important axis of circulation in urban road traffic.
 Recent changes in the eastern end, with the construction of a tunnel under the railway line, strongly changed the circulation and living habits in this area of the Avenue.